Print & Share This Recipe!

 Final Drizzle:

-In the last few minutes of cooking, mix the reserved ¼ cup of lemon juice with 1 tablespoon of olive oil and drizzle over the hens and vegetables.
-This adds a final burst of flavor.
-Rest and Serve: Let the dish rest for a few minutes before serving.
-This allows the juices to redistribute, ensuring your hens are moist and flavorful.
-Garnish and Enjoy: Sprinkle the dish with the reserved tablespoon of zaatar and ½ tablespoon of sumac before serving.
-Serve hot with your preferred side dish for a complete Mediterranean meal.
+In the last few minutes of cooking, whisk together the reserved ¼ cup of lemon juice with 1 tablespoon of olive oil and drizzle it over the hens and vegetables.
+This adds a bright, fresh burst of flavor.
+Rest & Serve: Let the dish rest for a few minutes before serving—this helps the juices redistribute and keeps the hens moist and tender.
+Garnish & Enjoy: Sprinkle with the reserved 1 tablespoon of za’atar and ½ tablespoon of sumac before serving.
+Plate hot and pair with your favorite side for a complete Mediterranean meal.